dotnet/linker/docs/design/steps-explained.md

 will resolve the appropriate method `WriteLine` in the `System.Console` type from the `System.Console` assembly, and add it to the queue.
-When this `WriteLine` method is dequeued, and processed, the linker will go through everything that is used in it, and add it to the queue, if they have not been processed already.
+When this `WriteLine` method is dequeued, and processed, the linker will go through everything that is used in it, and add it to the queue, if it hasn't been processed already.

 To know if something has been marked to be linked, or processed, the linker is using a functionality of Cecil called annotations.
 Almost everything in